Cals College Nieuwegein offers education to pupils with at least a HAVO recommendation. There are currently 2200 pupils.

 Culture for all pupils

-We have different international exchange programmes with schools in Estonia, Spain and Italy.
-The school also organises cultural excursions to Greece and England and to cities as London, Paris and Berlin.
-There are also day trips to France, Belgium and Germany.
+We have several international exchange programmes, for instance with schools in Estonia, China and Spain.
+The school also organises cultural excursions to various other countries.
+There are day trips to France, Belgium and Germany.